Search sheldonbrown.com and sheldonbrown.org

 A cyclocross ring (like a chainwheel without teeth -- you can make one by grinding the teeth off a worn chainwheel) helps to keep the chain on the chainwheel -- but is not possible at the inside if there is more than one chainwheel.
 An outside cyclocross ring also helps keep chain dirt off your clothing.
 It is preferably installed outboard of the normal position of the chainwheel -- using a triple-chainwheel bolt set if there are two chainwheels on the outer bolt circle of the crankset.
 A cyclocross ring and a chain guide. as shown below, are especially helpful on Bike Friday's folding bicycles, where the chain loses tension as the bicycle is folded.

 Chain jams at the rear wheel are avoided by careful adjustment of the rear derailer, good spacing between the right dropout and sprocket (see article on chainline) and use of a spoke protector plate behind the cassette or freewheel.
-A spoke protector plate is regarded as the height of uncool by racing coaches, but it can prevent spoke damage as well as chain jams.
-Various sizes are available, depending on the size of the largest sprocket.
+A spoke protector plate is regarded as the height of uncool by racing coaches, but it can avoid spoke damage as well as chain jams.

 If the bicycle falls onto its right side, be careful to check whether the derailer attachment is bent inward -- a major cause of chain jams and of the rear derailer's catching in the spokes.